MSc Technology Management

 In order to achieve these aims, module assignments and the final year thesis are company-based to enhance their benefit to the company and to the student.

 The Masters programme runs over two academic years (four semesters) on a part-time basis.
-Courses start in early September and finish with examinations in May of each year.
+Courses start in early September and in May of each year.
 In year two of the programme, students submit a thesis during the month of August and make a final presentation in September.

 The programme is delivered using a blended approach, that is, a combination of distance/online learning materials combined with face-to-face tutorials and seminars.
 The online element facilitates the learning in tandem with the distance-education, hardcopy materials and periodic classroom contact.
 Students will be required to attend seminars on average once per month.
-Seminars will be held on a revolving basis at NUIG, UL and UCC.
+Seminars will be held on a revolving basis at NUIG,and UCC.

-Modules are assessed by a combination of written assignments during the semester and a formal examination at the end of each semester.
+Modules are assessed by a combination of written assignments during the semester.
 A selection of assignments will be group based.
 The thesis module in year two of the programme will be assessed completely by continuous assessment and is ideally based upon a project carried out within the student’s own organisation.

 The programme is worth 90 ECTS credits in total.
-This includes ten taught modules worth five ECTS each in the first year of the programme and a Thesis worth 30 ECTS in the 2nd Year of the programme.
-Six courses are covered in year 1 while a further four courses and the thesis are covered during year 2 of the programme.
+This includes ten taught modules, 8 worth five ECTS each and 2 worth 10 ECTS each and a Thesis worth 30 ECTS in the 2nd Year of the programme.
+Six modules are covered in year 1 while a further four modules and the thesis are covered during year 2 of the programme.

 Module descriptions can be found here: